-As it turns out, it’s not as simple as asking which one is “best” – both have their pros and cons.
+When it comes to the Levoit LV-H132 and the GermGuardian AC4825 it’s not as simple as asking which one is “best” – both have their pros and cons.
 Additionally, both have excellent buyer satisfaction ratings making it even harder to decide.

-In my detailed Levoit LV-H132 vs. GermGuardian AC4825 comparison, I’ll highlight what you need to know before buying.
+In my detailed Levoit LV-H132 vs. GermGuardian AC4825 comparison, I’ll tell you what you need to know before buying.
 I own and have personally tested both!

 Which one is right for you?
 Read on and I’ll help you decide.